zerep-thomas/ozmoz/README.md

 ## 📖 Overview

 **Ozmoz** is a desktop application that integrates AI into the Windows operating system.
-Unlike web-based chat interfaces, Ozmoz floats above your applications, allowing you to interact with AI models (Groq, Cerebras) and high-speed transcription engines (Groq, Deepgram) without interrupting your workflow.
+Unlike web-based chat interfaces, Ozmoz floats above your applications, allowing you to interact with AI models (Groq, Cerebras) and high-speed transcription engines without interrupting your workflow.
+It supports both **Cloud** (API) and **Local** (Offline) processing.
 <br>

 <div align="center">